|by Joe Bandy||Print Version|

 - Facilitate problem solving, decision-making, meaning making, and goal setting.

-However, all of this is easier said than done.
-Knowing what is to be done may only be the start of your advising, and what poses the greatest challenge may be how it is to be done.
-If advising is simply another form of teaching, then we might divide the work of advising into educational strategies designed to enhance cognitive development and those that address affective or emotional dimensions of learning.
+All of this is easier said than done.
+Knowing what is to be done may only be the start of your advising since what poses the greatest challenge may be how it is to be done.
+If advising is simply another form of teaching, then we might divide the work of advising into educational strategies designed to enhance cognitive development and those that address affective dimensions of learning.
 Of course, there is always a dialectical, mutually constitutive relationship between the cognitive and affective, the intellectual and emotional, but for the purposes of organization, some separation of categories may be helpful.

 Advising strategies that focus upon cognitive development may borrow heavily from learner-centered approaches.
 Reynolds (2010) highlights several teaching techniques borrowed from the classroom that may prove particularly effective.

 - Active learning.
 Consistent with the developmental perspective, students benefit from being actively involved in advising through active reflective prompts about strengths or weaknesses, student-driven research on academic and career paths, defining goals and plans, and building the skills or knowledge they need.
 In all of these activities, students may and should take initiative to reflect upon their interests and growth needs, to research learning opportunities, and to design learning plans that can be then be the subject of advising dialogue.

 - Goal setting.
 Advisees, like students, learn best when they have “explicit, reasonable, positive goals” so that they may internalize the purpose of the curriculum, become more meta-cognitive and autonomous, and better integrate their cognitive, professional, and personal development.
 That is, advising is not merely box-checking, but helping students to define learning and developmental objectives that they can use to guide their growth.
 This may require creativity in developing goals and learning plans that go beyond satisfying requirements, but actually satisfy student growth needs.